Dirlingtone History, Family Crest & Coats of Arms

 Early Origins of the Dirlingtone family

 The surname Dirlingtone was first found in Durham at Darlington, a market-town and parish, and the head of a union, in the S. E. division of Darlington ward.
 "This place, the name of which is of Saxon derivation, is of considerable antiquity, and towards the close of the tenth century was, with its dependencies, granted by Seir, son of Ulphus, in the presence of King Ethelred and Archbishop Wulston, to St. Cuthbert, patron of the see of Durham, of which Aldune was then bishop. "

 Important Dates for the Dirlingtone family

 This web page shows only a small excerpt of our Dirlingtone research.
-Another 175 words (12 lines of text) covering the years 1296 and 1281 are included under the topic Early Dirlingtone History in all our PDF Extended History products and printed products wherever possible.
+Another 88 words (6 lines of text) covering the years 1296 and 1281 are included under the topic Early Dirlingtone History in all our PDF Extended History products and printed products wherever possible.

 Dirlingtone Spelling Variations